cardmeister/cardmeister.github.io/README.md

   <img is=ace-of-hearts>
 ```

+💡 declaration **must be** all lowercase!

 💡 you can NOT change the ``is=`` declaration after the DOM element is created.

-💡 you can use all attributes/properties documented below
+💡 on the (customized IMG) element you can use all attributes/properties documented below

 ![](https://i.imgur.com/MNoSbdo.jpg)